ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 Then we gathered our GKE bills.
 We wanted to know how much cost pods spend down to its containers and embarked with an assumption that pods costs were calculated by the amount of requests.

 When we divided the costs by the amount of cpu and memory used, every row produced a different cost fraction.
-We could not use this number, this would into an inconsistent estimation.
+We could not use this number, this would lead to an inconsistent estimation.
 Luckily, there was a SKU ID column in our GKE bills data.
 It means that we could find the actual price on public google sku data.

 It was a little weird approach but this allowed us to map cost fractions for the non tiered and the tiered resources requests with reliable numbers.